BagToad/arc-log-collection-scripts/README.md

 ## Privacy

-The ARC bundle logs collect logs from _ALL_ pods in your ARC deployment because [GitHub recommends deploying ARC in a dedicated cluster](https://docs.github.com/en/enterprise-cloud@latest/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/deploying-runner-scale-sets-with-actions-runner-controller#deploying-a-runner-scale-set).
+The ARC bundle logs collect logs from _ALL_ pods, including non-ARC pods, in your ARC deployment because [GitHub recommends deploying ARC in a dedicated cluster](https://docs.github.com/en/enterprise-cloud@latest/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/deploying-runner-scale-sets-with-actions-runner-controller#deploying-a-runner-scale-set).

 If you have deployed ARC in a shared cluster, the logs may contain sensitive information from other workloads.
 It is your responsiblity to review the logs before sharing them with others, including GitHub.